ple1n/nsproxy/Readme.md

 - Rangemap based IP allocation (or suitable object) library
 - Forked PidFd with `impl AsFd for PidFd`
 - Mounting network namespaces, preparing them for use, everything, in Rust.

+## Why doesn't my IPV6 work ?

+I've been using nsproxy with Geph.
+For some reason I had to use IPV6, which didn't work in nsproxy.
+I found out an ipv6 address of `exmaple.com` and put it in the browser, which surprisingly loaded.

+The source code of geph shows it doesn't support ipv6.
+After some wireshark-ing, apparently the browser (librewolf) treated the ipv6 address as a domain, passed it to geph's socks server.

+Librewolf is not complying with socks5 protocol, and concidentally sidestepped the code in Geph that throws errors upon ipv6.

+After more debugging, it turned out the traffic was sent directly without proxying, because the addr was being labelled as a domain by librewolf, and then catogorized as "should not proxied" by geph.

+If I were to keep anonymity, that would be a total disaster.